5 Chances to See Fireworks by the Bay

-The San Francisco Giants will launch fireworks from their home field at AT&T Park on May 26, 2017.
+The San Francisco Giants will launch fireworks for special events games like Opening Night and Fireworks Night.
 Pro tip: If you don’t have a ticket for the game, you can watch from the promenade behind AT&T Park or cross Lefty O’Doul Bridge on Third Street and watch from the opposite shore of McCovey Cove. www.sfgiants.com

 Marin County Fair

-It’s all about the Summer of Love this year at the Marin County Fair, June 30-July 4, 2017.
-Open daily from 11 a.m. to 11 p.m., the fair will feature 28 carnival rides, including a 10-story giant Ferris wheel; a short film and video festival; more than 12,000 exhibits, including arts and crafts, baked goods, gardens and flowers; farm animals; and nightly fireworks at 9:30 p.m. over the lagoon.
+It’s all about art, food, and music at the Marin County Fair, taking place on Fourth of July weekend.
+The fair will feature spectacular carnival rides, including a 10-story giant Ferris wheel; a short film and video festival; more than 12,000 exhibits, including arts and crafts, baked goods, gardens and flowers; farm animals; and nightly fireworks over the lagoon.
 Pro tip: Fair admission, which includes concerts, is cheaper if you purchase online in advance.